sherwinhlee/robotics/README.md

 11. In another Terminator window, `cd` into the directory where the repository is stored.
 12. Open `main.py` using a text editor/IDE and adjust the environment parameters as needed.
 See the docstring for `controller.acceleration.AccControl()` before creating an instance of the acceleration controller object.
 13. Run `$ python main.py` to start the control experiment.

+### Notes
+1. Depending on which motion capture / VRPN launch file is used, the create robot's namespace in the ROS subscriber may be different.
+This can be verified with `$ rostopic list` to see what the full namespace of `/create#/pose` is.
+The `self.mocap` attribute can then be updated accordingly.
+2. The optimization module in `controller.eco_and` uses a sequential least-squares programming solver, which can be sensitive to the chosen starting points, particularly tau or `t0`, which is the intersection crossing time.
+The code sets the starting tau to be the starting light's interval, but in some cases, this may not lead to local minimum convergence.

 ## References
 1. [A Real-Time Optimal Eco-driving for Autonomous Vehicles Crossing Multiple Signalized Intersections](https://arxiv.org/pdf/1901.11423.pdf).
 Xiangyu Meng, Christos G. Cassandras.
 January 2019.